 Student loan servicer

-problems that the Ombudsman can assist with include: failure by the servicer to
+problems with which the Ombudsman can assist include: failure by the servicer

 payments, misapplied payments, inaccurate interest rate calculations, billing